SAVE THE DATE:

 Praise for Riley's book “Please Stop Helping Us”:

-“A much-needed fundamental education on the facts about race in America … I cannot think of any book that has said so much in so few pages since Milton Friedman’s ‘Capitalism and Freedom’ back in 1962.” — Thomas Sowell
+“A much-needed fundamental education on the facts about race in America … I cannot think of any book that has said so much in so few pages since Milton Friedman’s ‘Capitalism and Freedom’ back in 1962.” — Economist and author Thomas Sowell

 “From affirmative action to welfare, a devastating examination of the real-life effects of good intentions gone terribly wrong.
-This thoughtful, lucid and often restrained account of the wreckage produced by racial politics marks Jason Riley as one of the nation’s rising political writers.” — Charles Krauthammer
+This thoughtful, lucid and often restrained account of the wreckage produced by racial politics marks Jason Riley as one of the nation’s rising political writers.” — The late Washington Post columnist Charles Krauthammer

 Topic: The tragic lack of educational, social and economic advancement among many African-Americans in America and why black political success hasn’t made a difference.